 The analysis can partly be done with pure algebra.
 What I could not do with pure algebra I did with exhaustive numerical computation.
 All possible game parameters were covered.
 The stunning result is this: tribes are driven to extinction until just one is left – always.

 It doesn’t stop there.
 When only one tribe remains, it is unstable to schism.
 Thus, if, within the now-monoculture of just one tribe, there arises a ‘sect’ with an ever-so-slightly different set of trust/mistrust parameters, the situation is unstable.
 Either the sect is quickly obliterated, or the sect quickly obliterates the rest of the tribe.
-In fact, this instability against schism is present even before the other tribe(s) become extinction.
+In fact, this instability against schism is present even before the other tribe(s) become extinct.

 My interpretation of this is that identity politics (at least in this extreme incarnation) drives the ultimate intolerance.
 It is in the interests of a given group to be highly intolerant (mistrustful) of another.
 The intolerance even extends to those within the same identity group.
 The tiniest infringement of the group’s belief system will make you an outcast, an apostate to be destroyed.